UoM-Data-Science-Platforms/gm-sde/projects/019 - Heald DARE/README.md

 or patients on the severe mental illness register.

-CTV3 code sets from OpenSafely.
+CTV3 code sets from OpenSafely and the NHS PCD refsets.

-SNOMED code set created from the following codes and all their descendants:
+SNOMED code set supplemented from the following codes and all their descendants:

 | SNOMED code | Description                                 |
 | ----------- | ------------------------------------------- |